Runcorn: Religion

-The 2011 census showed that 70.1% of people living in Runcorn declared themselves to be Christian, significantly higher than the national average in England of 59.4%.
-23.5% stated that they had "no religion" and 5.5% made no religious claims.
-Those stating their religions as Buddhist, Hindu, Jewish, Islam, or Sikh amounted to 0.8%.
+In the 2021 census, 52.5% said they were Christian, down from 70.1% in 2011.
+41.5% said they had "no religion" and 4.6% made no religious claims.
+Those stating their religions as Buddhist, Hindu, Jewish, Muslim, Sikh or other amounted to 1.3%.

 The town's Anglican churches are part of the Diocese of Chester and the Deanery of Frodsham.
 The parish church is All Saints Church, and there are 10 other Anglican churches in the town.
 Five Catholic churches can be found in Runcorn and are administered by the Diocese of Shrewsbury.

 There are two Methodist chapels and several shared churches.
 Wicksten Drive Christian Centre is shared between Anglicans and Methodists.
-Hallwood Ecumenical Parish in Beechwood and Palace Fields consists of 2 churches, both recognised by the Church of England, the Methodist Church and the United Reformed Church.
+Hallwood Ecumenical Parish in Beechwood and Palace Fields consists of two churches, both recognised by the Church of England, the Methodist Church and the United Reformed Church.
 There is also a Pentecostal church, two independent evangelical churches, a Church of Jesus Christ of Latter-day Saints chapel, a spiritualist church, and a Jehovah's Witnesses Kingdom Hall.

 In 2013, the former Waterloo Hotel was converted into a Buddhist temple by Wat Phra Singh.
 As of May 2014, there are five resident monks.

 Ethnicity

-In the 2011 census, of Runcorn's 61,789 residents, 97.8% were White, with 96.3% identifying as White British.
-Mixed/multiple ethnic groups made up 1.2%, Asian/Asian British 0.7%, Black/African/Caribbean/Black British 0.2%, and Other/Arab 0.1%.
-98.5% had English as a first language.
+In the 2021 census, of Runcorn's 61,145 residents, 96.6% identified as White.
+Mixed/multiple ethnic groups made up 1.5%; Asian/Asian British/Asian Welsh 1.0%; Black/Black British/Black Welsh/Caribbean/African 0.4%; and Other ethnic group 0.6%.
+97.4% had English as a first language.

 Economy

+In 2020, the GVA for the Runcorn Built-up Area Sub-division was £2.86 billion.

 Runcorn has a higher proportion of people working in manufacturing, logistics, and wholesale and retail than the average for England.
 Chemical manufacturing has been the town's dominant sector since the 19th century, but the local economy has increasingly diversified into other advanced manufacturing sectors, such as aerospace and automotive, as well as services and logistics.

 The main industrial areas of the town are Astmoor, Manor Park, Whitehouse, the Heath and Weston Point.
 Sci-Tech Daresbury is to the southeast of the town.
 The main retail and leisure area is Shopping City in the centre of the town with a smaller district centre at the old town.